30 EASY Hikes In Banff For The Whole Family

 Athabasca Toe Glacier

-While Banff’s lakes will take your breath away, the Icefield will inspire awe.
+While Banff’s lakes will take your breath away, the Columbia Icefield is humbling.
 The Athabasca Glacier sits right along the parkway at the Banff/Jasper border and beckons for exploration.
 While not everyone is a mountaineer, the glacier presents an opportunity for everyone to experience one.

 You can still hike to the glacier’s toe if you don’t feel like shelling over a hundred dollars to hop aboard an “Ice Explorer” vehicle.
 It’s a short hike to the toe of the glacier from a car park across the street from the Discovery Center.

 Due to the elevation, loose rock, and steep trail, it may be difficult for some.
 Despite a few difficulties, the hike is short enough to be completed by almost anyone.
-Make to have a warm jacket as the katabatic winds from the glacier feel like standing in front of an open freezer.
+Have a warm jacket as the katabatic winds from the glacier feel like standing in front of an open freezer.

 Boom Lake

-Compared to many of Banff’s more popular hikes and sites, the hike to Boom Lake gives you a chance to be alone in nature.
-However, the crystal clear Boom Lake with substantial mountain views makes this easy hike in Banff a winner.
+Compared to many of Banff’s more popular hikes and sites, the hike to Boom Lake allows you to be alone in nature.
+The real draw is the crystal clear Boom Lake, which, with substantial mountain views, makes this easy hike a winner.
 The trailhead lies off 93s just before the border of B.C. and Kootenay National Park.

 Johnston Canyon

 In the winter, the waterfalls are locked away in a massive swath of ice.
 If you’ve never seen a frozen waterfall, this is a beautiful opportunity to do so.
-The trail along Johnston Canyon is open year-round unless noted by Parks Canada.
+The trail along Johnston Canyon is open year-round unless Parks Canada notes otherwise.

-We suggest renting or buying ice cleats in town if you visit Banff in the winter or early spring.
-Although the trail is well managed, it can get icy, and it’s better to not slip everywhere on the path – ours were very handy!
+If you plan to hike in the winter or early spring, we suggest renting or buying ice cleats in town.
+Although the trail is well managed, it can get icy, and it’s better not to slip everywhere on the path—ours were very handy!
 No matter the season, it’s an easy hike along a well-maintained trail suitable for all ages.
 For an extended hike, continue on to the Ink Pots.

 Hector Lake

-Hector Lake is a glacier lake in Banff that sees only a few visitors.
-It’s also staggeringly beautiful, but it does come with a catch as it requires a hike to reach and a short river crossing.
+Hector Lake is a glacier lake in Banff that only a few hikers visit.
+It’s also staggeringly beautiful, but it does come with a catch.
+It requires a hike and a short river crossing to reach.
 This deters most visitors, but the hike is straightforward and quick.

 The hike down to the river is just over two kilometers and takes around a half-hour.
 The trail can also be a little muddy, but the small detractions are easily outweighed by the serenity of sitting along a gorgeous lake in solitude.
 If you cross the river, keep an eye on the river depths as it will rise late on a hot day due to snowmelt.